½Û×ÓÊÓÆµ

 For an overview of liability more broadly, see the Liability ― overview guidance note.

-For the liability of education more broadly, see the Supplies of education guidance note.
+For the liability of education more broadly, see the Education and vocational training - overview guidance note.

 For in-depth commentary on the legislation and case law on the liability of education and private education see also De Voil Indirect Tax Service V4.145B.